sirtorry/personality-insights-comparison/README.md

 ## Setup

-This sample was developed on Python 2.6.6 with the python-twitter and requests libraries, installed via pip.
+This sample was developed on Python 2.6.6 with the `python-twitter` and `requests` libraries, installed via pip.

 ## Configuring your Twitter and Personality Insights Credentials

-To configure the sample, copy config.py.example to config.py and fill in your Twitter and Personality Insights Credentials.
-Instructions are provided in the config.py.example file.
+To configure the sample, copy `config.py.example` to `config.py` and edit `config.py` to fill in your Twitter and Personality Insights Credentials.
+Instructions are provided in the `config.py.example` file.

 ## Running the sample